minellogiacomo/Sendero/README.md

 at the command line.

-## Tests
+## Unit tests

-Tests are currently under development.
+Unit tests are currently under development.

 ## Running Sendero